Walking exercise for weight loss is probably the easiest and most accessible form of physical activity that can be exercised by almost everyone.

 Walking helps you to burn more calories

-Based on the gender, the height, the age, and the activity level the number of daily calories varies.
+Based on gender, height, age, and activity level the number of daily calories varies.
 In generic terms, the calories consumed daily should not exceed the calories burned in order to lose weight.
-The trouble begins when you consume more than your body burns to lead to weight gain.
+The trouble begins when you consume more than your body burns to leads to weight gain.

 However, nowadays living may demand a large amount of the day to be sitting in front of a PC minimizing the daily activity level.
 This usually leads to weight gain and health problems.